siovene/iovene.com/content/2013-05-27-trip-to-Nerpio.md

 south of Spain.

-AstroCamp is located in a pristine and remote area, without any light pollution to speak of, and excellent weather (expect these past winter and spring, which have been disastrous throughout Europe.)
+AstroCamp is located in a pristine and remote area, without any light pollution to speak of, and excellent weather (except these past winter and spring, which have been disastrous throughout Europe.)

 I had never been there before: for the initial setting up, I simply shipped my